Quantization and Dequantization of Matrix Multiplication Outputs

 Figure 2 Matmul dequantization scenario

-- Quantization/dequantization mode of the same coefficient (PER_TENSOR mode): The entire matrix C corresponds to one quantization parameter, and the shape of the quantization parameter is [1].
-Call the SetQuantScalar API in the operator kernel to set quantization parameters.
+- Quantization or dequantization of the same coefficient (PER_TENSOR mode): The entire matrix C corresponds to one quantization parameter, whose shape is [1].
+You can call the SetQuantScalar API on the operator kernel to set quantization parameters.

-- Vector quantization/dequantization mode (PER_CHANNEL mode): The shape of matrix C is [m, n].
-Each channel dimension, that is, each column of matrix C, corresponds to a quantization parameter.
-The shape of the quantization parameter is [n].
-Call the SetQuantVector API in the operator kernel to set quantization parameters.
+- Vector quantization or dequantization (PER_CHANNEL mode): The shape of matrix C is [m, n].
+Each channel dimension, that is, each column of matrix C, corresponds to a quantization parameter, whose shape is [n].
+You can call the SetQuantVector API on the operator kernel to set quantization parameters.

 |